YoannDupont/SEM-tutorial/readme.md

 # Tagging new documents

 SEM's manual annotation interface is a good way to produce tagged corpora, but it is not the best way to annotate lots of documents.
-Let's take files in the `evaluation` folder as examples (do not worry: when SEM annotates a document, it first removes previously existing annotations), newly annotated texts will be put in `tagged`.
+Let's take files in the `evaluation` folder as examples (those files have a reference annotation, do not worry: when SEM annotates a document, it first removes previously existing annotations), newly annotated texts will be put in `tagged`.

 If you want to tag lots of documents, you have two options.
 You can either launch the annotation from the command line: